timsueberkrueb/switch/README.md

  A simple game about solving matrices

 ## Credits
+* Many thanks to [Andrew Penkrat](https://github.com/aldrog) for his help and contribution ensuring Switch generates systems with one and only one solution 😉
 * Thanks to [Stuart Langridge](https://twitter.com/sil) for testing, design input and QA.
 * Thanks to [Sam Hewitt](http://samuelhewitt.com/) for creating the [Ubuntu Icon Resource Kit](https://github.com/snwh/ubuntu-icon-resource-kit) which was used to create the application icon.
 * Thanks to all translators [on Transifex](https://www.transifex.com/tim-sueberkrueb/switch/).